carlosalbertojusto/carlosalbertojusto/readme.md

 - 🚀 Currently i'm studying to become a fullstack developer.

 #### I'm focusing in
-- 🌎 Front-end Web with JavaScript
+- 🌎 Front-end Web with ReactJS
-- 📡 Back-end with Nodejs
+- 📡 Back-end with NodeJs
 - 🛠️ Typescript
 - 🧰 And more...